1:1 ADHD & Autism Coaching for Adults

 We can explore areas such as:

-Emotional regulation and executive function, energy management, burnout and boundaries, creating routines and systems that actually stick, communication, self-advocacy and identity, unlearning internalised ableism and shame, support and management of co-occurring neurodivergences and health conditions.
+Emotional regulation and executive function, energy management, burnout and boundaries, creating routines and systems that actually stick, communication, self-advocacy and identity, unlearning internalised ableism and shame, understanding how your environment may be adding to your difficulties, finding purpose and the right conditions for you to thrive at work, and support and management of co-occurring neurodivergences and health conditions.

 Access to Work: